Puerto Rican Eggnog (Coquito Recipe)

 What You’ll Need For This Coquito Recipe

-• Blender – Makes combining ingredients so simple!
+• High-Speed Blender – Makes combining ingredients so simple!
 A high power blender is a must in every kitchen.

 • Large Pitcher – This 80-ounce pitcher is simple enough for everyday use and makes your drinks the star of the show.